karatelabs/karate/karate-robot/README.md

 > If you want to do conditional logic depending on the OS, you can use [`karate.os`](https://github.com/intuit/karate#karate-os) - for e.g. `* if (karate.os.type == 'windows') karate.set('filename', 'start.bat')`

-The keys that the `robot` keyword support are the below.
+The keys that the `robot` keyword supports are the following:

 key | description
 --- | -----------